edithbird/quarterly-ad-analytics-projects/README.md

 It should also include the timing and objective of each initiative that pertains to that particular campaign.

 It should include what successful and what needs improvement.

+Include the number of inquiries generated during this quarter.

+Comment on the past performance of the ongoing campaigns.

+Change to portrait view.

 # Quarterly-Reports